Lucas300905/LucasOS/README.md

 **LucasOS passes Basic integrity by default ("MEETS_BASIC_INTEGRITY")**

 If you want strong integrity you will have to root it and use additional modules such as trickystore and others.
-Follow this guide: https://telegra.ph/STRONG-INTEGRITY-FIX-05-26
+Follow this [guide](https://telegra.ph/STRONG-INTEGRITY-FIX-05-26)

 ---